05kashyap/mcfinance/README.md

-# financial_extractor
+# mcfinance

-Currently in experimentation phase

 Developed by ragha1992 and 05kashyap

 ## Description:

-Extract financial data from the money control website using the company name, BSE or NSE number(experimental).
+Extract financial data from the money control website using the company name, BSE or NSE number.
 Export any selected data into either pandas dataframe or excel sheet with ease!

 ## Usage: